catosaurusrex2003/ArcticType/README.md

-Website should now be running on [localhost:3000](http://localhost:3000/).
+Website should now be running on [(localhost/domain):3000](http://localhost:3000/).

+> Note: There is a deploy.sh in the root dir if you wanna deploy this somewhere.
+You just need to connect your Render to the ./server and vercel to ./client of the github repo.

 <!-- ## Running the docker